ubuitrago/ContainerShip/PRESENTATION_SLIDES.md

 #### **Open Foundation**
 Transparent, community-driven development

-#### **Cost-Effective**
+#### **Cost-Effective Multi-LLM**
-GPT-4o-mini optimization for efficiency
+**Flexible provider selection** for optimal cost/performance

 <!--
-Speaker Notes: What sets ContainerShip apart is our unique combination of technical innovations.
-We're the first platform to successfully combine comprehensive local documentation with real-time web intelligence in a containerization context.
-Our extensible MCP-based architecture means new analysis capabilities can be added seamlessly as containerization practices evolve.
-Unlike generic AI tools, we've built specialized expertise specifically for Docker optimization.
+Speaker Notes: What sets ContainerShip apart is our unique combination of enhanced technical innovations.
+We're the first platform to successfully combine multi-LLM support with comprehensive local documentation, real-time web intelligence, and integrated vulnerability scanning.
+Our extensible MCP-based architecture means new analysis capabilities and LLM providers can be added seamlessly as containerization practices evolve.
+Unlike generic AI tools, we've built specialized expertise specifically for Docker optimization with dedicated vulnerability assessment.
 Our open foundation approach ensures transparency and community-driven development, avoiding vendor lock-in issues.
-We've also optimized for cost-effectiveness using GPT-4o-mini while maintaining high-quality analysis through sophisticated prompt engineering.
+We've also optimized for cost-effectiveness with flexible LLM provider selection, allowing users to choose between OpenAI and Google models based on their specific needs.
 -->

 ---